codatio/codat-docs/docs/enterprise/tech-overview/architecture/shared-responsibility-model.md

 ---
-title: "Shared Responsibility Model"
+title: "Shared responsibility model"
 description: "Our PaaS shared responsibility model"
 ---

 Operations at Codat are performed entirely on cloud hosted platforms.
 As such, responsibilities vary across layers of the stack.

-The table below articulates the responsible parties at each layer of our Platform As A Service offering.
+The table below articulates the responsible parties at each layer of our Platform-as-a-Service offering.

 |  &nbsp;              | Responsibility           | How is it done?              |
 |----------------------|--------------------------|------------------------------|